obestwalter/mau-mau/README.md

 # Mau Mau

+> The purpose of computing is insight, not numbers.

+> --Richard Hamming

 **Part of the [Python Exploration Toolkit](https://github.com/obestwalter/pet)**

 This serves to showcase a complete Python application and explores an approach to development that could be called "programming as non-linear storytelling".